 - Waterproof Rating: IPX7 (waterproof up to 5 ft)

-- Supported Satellites: GPS, GLONASS, BEIDOU Galileo, and QZSS
+- Supported Satellites by the chip: GPS, GLONASS, BEIDOU, Galileo (future), and QZSS

 - Operating Temperature: -4°F to 122°F / -20°C to 50°C